wttw/pdnsacme/README.md

 ## Adding acme challenge zones on your DNS server

+First, create a tsig key with `pdnsutil generate-tsig-key acme hmac-sha256`.
+You'll need it later;
+you can see it with `pdnsutil list-tsig-keys`.

 If you run `./pdnsacme www.example.com` it will read the powerdns configuration file to get the API endpoint and key (if your user is a member of the pdns group you can do that, just the same as pdnsutil does).
 Then for each hostname given on the commandline it will